Acadians Outside Acadie | Leisure Learning | UNB Art Centre | UNB

 About the instructor

 Nina Savoie-Colwell was born and raised on the Acadian peninsula in a bilingual household.
-For over a decade she has taught conversational French, beginner and intermediate French, Acadian French, conversational English and ESL, as well as various types of art classes.
-She has had the pleasure of teaching for Le Collège communautaire du Nouveau-Brunswick, the Anglophone South School District, The College of Extended Learning and privately.
+She has taught conversational French, beginner and intermediate French, Acadian French, conversational English and ESL, as well as various types of art classes.